Jropp/jason-ropp-js-iobp/README.md

 - Manifest with splash page colors, phone toolbar styling, and page icons.
 - No Javascript fallback message that alerts users that the page is not functional without Javascript.
+- Service worker that registers with the browser and caches primary files for future loads

 ### @Banno/Polymer